SefaliSabnam/SefaliSabnam/README.md

 I am also **Anthropic AI Certified**, completing **Building with the Claude API**, **Claude 101**, **Claude Code in Action**, **AI Fluency: Framework & Foundations**, and **AI Fluency for Students**, expanding my expertise in **Large Language Models (LLMs), AI systems, and modern AI application development**.

-I have also completed the **Udemy certification, “AI Concepts & Intelligent Systems: Foundations”** strengthening my understanding of **Artificial Intelligence, Machine Learning, Deep Learning, Intelligent Systems, and Quantum AI**.
+I have also completed the **Udemy certifications**, **“C Programming for AI Developers,”** and **“AI Concepts & Intelligent Systems: Foundations”** strengthening my understanding of **Artificial Intelligence, Machine Learning, Deep Learning, Intelligent Systems, Quantum AI, C programming, and the application of C in AI development**.

 This certification further strengthens my foundation in **modern AI concepts and emerging intelligent technologies**, supporting my journey in **AI, Generative AI, and intelligent application development**.